-Ubud is surrounded by rice fields, and, although it is true that they are not the most popular rice terraces in Bali, if you don’t want to hire a tour to go to Tegalalang, they are a fantastic option.
+Ubud is surrounded by rice fields, and, although it’s true that they aren’t the most popular rice terraces in Bali, if you don’t want to hire a tour to go to Tegalalang, they’re a fantastic option.

 The 0.6-mile trail departs from the main street of Ubud and crosses different rice fields.
-If you want to find them in intense green color, I recommend you travel during the best time to visit Bali.
+If you want to see them when they’re intensely green, I recommend you travel during the best time to visit Bali.

-To get there, we downloaded the Maps.me app on our phone to have access to the map of Bali offline and asked the navigator to take us to Sari Organik, an organic food restaurant where we drank a coconut before returning to the center of Ubud.
+To get there, we downloaded the Maps.me app on our phone to have access to an offline map of Bali and asked navigation to take us to Sari Organik, an organic food restaurant where we drank from a coconut before returning to the center of Ubud.

 6. Goa Gajah.
 A must-visit place in Ubud

-Although it is somewhat far, Goa Gajah is an essential place to visit in Ubud.
+Although it’s somewhat far, Goa Gajah is an essential place to visit in Ubud.

 Known as the Elephant Cave, it is believed that this sacred grotto helps scare away evil spirits.
-On the outside, the face of a terrifying monster is carved into the rock by whose jaws the cave is accessed.
+On the outside, the face of a terrifying monster is carved into the rock through whose jaws you can access the cave.

-Once inside, you can see a figure of Ganesh (with an elephant head) and at his feet a lot of offerings.
+Once inside, you’ll see a figure of Ganesh (with an elephant head) with a lot of offerings at his feet.

 The cave is tiny, but what really makes this a recommended place to visit in Ubud is its surroundings.

-Just in front of the cave there are two rectangular pools stocked with purifying water by female stone statues.
-However, my favorite area is the furthest from the entrance, where we can see a tree with exposed roots that was planted the same year in which the construction of the temple began.
+Just in front of the cave, there are two rectangular pools that are filled with purifying water by female stone statues.
+However, my favorite area is the furthest from the entrance, where you can see a tree with exposed roots that was planted the same year in which the construction of the temple began.

 Visiting Goa Gajah costs 15k IDR ($1 approx.).
-In case you don’t bring your own Sarong to cover your legs, you can borrow one at the entrance.
+If you don’t bring your own sarong to cover your legs, you can borrow one at the entrance.

-To reach the Elephant Cave, you can walk 3 miles from Ubud (1h approx.) I didn’t dare to rent a motorcycle in Bali (Dani did during his 10-day trip to Bali), so I rented a bicycle to get to the Elephant Cave.
-However, if you rent a scooter in Ubud, this would be the best option.
+To reach the Elephant Cave, you can walk 3 miles from Ubud (1h approx.) I didn’t dare rent a motorcycle in Bali (Dani did during his 10-day trip to Bali), so I rented a bicycle to get to the Elephant Cave.
+However, if you rent a scooter in Ubud, taking the scooter would be the best option.

-With these first 6 sites, we would finish the list of our recommended things to do in Ubud in two days.
-The following recommended places to visit in Ubud can only be suggested if you have some more time.
+These first six sites round out the list of our recommended things to do in Ubud in two days.
+The following recommended places to visit in Ubud are only suggested if you have more time.

 7. Campuhan Ridge Walk

 Campuhan Ridge Walk is one of the best walks to do in Ubud.
-On this 1-mile cobbled trail, you will stroll through vegetation and rice fields dotted with giant palm trees.
-Probably from this path you can see one of the most popular postcards to see in Bali.
+On this 1-mile cobbled trail, you’ll stroll through vegetation and rice fields dotted with giant palm trees.
+From this path, you’ll probably glimpse one of the most postcard-worthy views to see in Bali.

 The route starts at Warwick Ibah, an amazing villa right next to the Pura Gunung Lebah temple, west of Ubud.
-At the end of the road you will arrive at Karsa Spa, where you can do something essential to do in Ubud, give yourself an authentic Balinese massage.
+At the end of the road, you’ll arrive at Karsa Spa, where you can do something essential to do in Ubud: give yourself an authentic Balinese massage.

-The trail is quite simple, and you can do it in 2 or 3 hours by going quietly and stopping for a drink.
-Although it has sections of ups and downs, it is suitable regardless of your physical condition.
+The trail is quite easy, and you can do it in 2 or 3 hours at a leisurely pace.
+Although it has sections of ups and downs, it is suitable for everyone regardless of your physical condition.

-The best time to visit it is at dawn, since being devoid of shadows it can be a bad idea to walk it in the middle of the day in hot weather.
-In addition, it is essential to bring water, since in the first part of the path there are no coffee shops nearby.
+The best time to visit it is at dawn, since being devoid of shadows, this is not the best place to walk in the middle of the day in hot weather.
+Additionally, it’s essential to bring water, since on the first part of the path, there are no coffee shops nearby.

 8. ARMA.
 Something to do in Ubud when it rains

-If you don’t know what to do in Ubud when it rains, write down this plan.
-The ARMA museum has a fantastic collection of art pieces compiled by Agung Rai, a Balinese who has dedicated his life to the preservation of traditional masterpieces.
+If you don’t know what to do in Ubud when it rains, write down this idea.
+The ARMA museum has a fantastic collection of art pieces compiled by Agung Rai, a Balinese man who has dedicated his life to the preservation of traditional masterpieces.

 The gallery is located inside the 4-star Arma Museum & Resort.
-The museum entrance costs IDR 80k ($5.6), although if you are staying at the resort you can enter the museum for free.
+Museum entrance costs IDR 80k ($5.6), although if you’re staying at the resort, you get free entry to the museum.

-Another of the main attractions of the visit is the incredible tropical gardens of the complex.
-However, unless you are an art lover, I would not consider it as an essential thing to do in Ubud Bali, although of course, it is your best option when it rains.
+Another of the main attractions of the visit is the incredible tropical garden in the complex.
+However, unless you’re an art lover, I would not consider this an essential thing to do in Ubud Bali, although of course, it’s your best option if it’s raining.

 9. Pura Dalem Ubud.
 Something to do in Ubud at night

-There are numerous temples in Ubud where they celebrate exhibitions of traditional dances.
-The days and places where these performances take place vary, as well as the type of dance.
-Possibly the most popular is the Kecak Fire and Trance, where fire and mysticism are the protagonists.
+There are numerous temples in Ubud with traditional dance performances.
+The days and places where these performances take place vary, as well as the types of dance.
+Possibly the most popular is the Kecak Fire and Trance, where fire and mysticism are the central elements.

 Since the day we had free to see this dance was a Monday, we decided to go to the Pura Dalem Ubud.
-The entrance fee was 75k IDR ($5.3 approx) and although the temple is not an essential place to visit in Ubud city, the exhibition was worthy.
+The entrance fee was 75k IDR ($5.30 approx), and although the temple is not an essential place to visit in Ubud city, the exhibition was worth it.

-The Kecak is a musical without instruments, where all the sound comes from the voices accompanied by a group of more than 100 men.
-These, dressed in black and white checkered sarong, seem to enter a trance state during the show.
+The Kecak is music without instruments, where all the sound comes from the voices of a group of more than 100 men.
+These men, dressed in black-and-white-checkered sarongs, seem to enter a trance-like state during the show.

-Repetitive sounds are accompanied by the interpretation of the story through human characters and monsters with very striking outfits that dance hypnotically.
+Repeating sounds are accompanied by a story presented by human characters and monsters with very striking outfits that dance hypnotically.

-If it is your first time on the island, it is a must-do in Bali, although I warn you that it is not an experience that I would repeat on a second trip.
+If it’s your first time on the island, this is a must-do in Bali, although I warn you that it’s not an experience I’d repeat on a second trip.